 The tax treatment of the elements of our compensation program is one factor considered in the design of the compensation program.
-Under Section 162(m) of the Code, the federal income tax deduction for certain types of compensation paid to certain executive officers of publicly-held companies is limited to \$1.0 million per officer per fiscal year unless such compensation meets certain requirements.
+Under Section 162(m) of the Internal Revenue Code, as amended, or the Code, the federal income tax deduction for certain types of compensation paid to certain executive officers of publicly-held companies is limited to \$1.0 million per officer per fiscal year unless such compensation meets certain requirements.
 This limitation does not apply to certain compensation awards granted prior to November 3, 2017 that meet the transition requirements under Section 162(m) of the Code for "qualifying performance based" compensation (i.e., compensation paid only if performance meets pre-established objective goals based on performance criteria approved by stockholders).
-Although the Compensation Committee considers the impact of Section 162(m) of the Code as well as other tax and accounting consequences when developing and implementing our executive compensation programs, the Compensation Committee retains the flexibility to design and administer compensation programs in the best interests of our company and stockholders.
-In addition, due to the ambiguities and uncertainties as to the application and interpretation of Section 162(m) of the Code and the transition rule thereunder, no assurances can be given that compensation intended by the Compensation Committee to satisfy the requirements for deductibility under Section 162(m) of the Code would, in fact, do so.
-Further, the Compensation Committee reserves the right to modify compensation that was initially intended to be exempt from Section 162(m) if it determines that such modifications are consistent with our business needs.
+Although the Compensation Committee considers the impact of Section 162(m) of the Code as well as other tax and accounting consequences when developing and implementing our executive compensation programs, the Compensation due to the ambiguities and uncertainties as to the application and interpretation of Section 162(m) of the Code and the transition rule thereunder, no assurances can be given that compensation Committee reserves the right to modify compensation that was initially intended to be exempt from Section 162(m) if it determines that such modifications are consistent with our business needs.
 In addition, the Compensation Committee may, in its judgment, authorize compensation payments that do not comply with the exemptions in Section 162(m) when it believes that such payments are appropriate to attract and retain executive talent.